Definition

 - Impotence and infertility in men.

-Hepatic and Renal Manifestations:
+Hepatic and Renal Manifestations

 - Elevated liver enzymes that normalise with a gluten-free diet.